google/quiver-dart/README.md

 `CountdownTimer` is a simple countdown timer that fires events in regular increments.

-`CreateTimer` and `CreateTimerPeriodic` are typedefs that are useful for passing Timer factories to classes and functions, increasing the testability of code that depends on Timer.

 `Metronome` is a self-correcting alternative to `Timer.periodic`.
 It provides a simple, tracking periodic stream of `DateTime` events with optional anchor time.